-Gardening isn't just about growing your own veggies or making your balconies look good.
-It is also beneficial for our health.
-No, we are not kidding.
+Gardening isn't just about growing your own veggies or making your balconies look nicer, it is also beneficial for our health.
 Several studies have shown that simply interacting with the flora can improve our mood, reduce stress, and regulate our blood pressure levels.
-Moreover, it can also aid in weight loss due to physical activities.
-That's not all.
-There are many more benefits that gardening can cause.
+There are many more benefits that gardening can help in.

 Cuts Down The Risk Of Chronic Diseases